neilramaswamy/nr-spark/docs/ss-manual-stateful-event-time-watermarks-and-late-data.md

 - _Event-time_, which is when events are generated (e.g. by end-users)
 - _Processing-time_, which is when an event is received by the streaming engine

+Almost always, stateful operators will use _event-time_ in their logic.
+To illustrate, consider the aggregation operator, which breaks the event-time domain into windows.
+Upon receiving a record, the aggregation operator will place the record into the window that corresponds with that record's event-time.

-Almost always, we want to aggregate based on _event-time_.
-In our example, the event-time of the log was 11:50pm, and the processing-time was 12:05am.
-If we aggregate on event-time, we won't overcharge the user, since the log will be put into the window for Tuesday.
-We'll shortly see how to tell Structured Streaming what column of our source records it should use to find a record's event-time.
+In our example, the event-time of the log was 11:50pm on Tuesday, and the processing-time was 12:05am on Wednesday.
+So, at 12:05 when the record was received, you'd want Structured Streaming to place that record into the window for Tuesday.
+To sum it up:

+- Records are generated in the _event-time_ domain
+- Records are received in _processing-time_ domain
+- Aggregations and other stateful operators use the _event-time_ domain in their logic

 ## Watermarks

-By aggregating on event-time, we can deal with delayed data.
-But we actually have a problem on our hands: if events can be delayed, how can we ever know for sure that an aggregate is "done"?
-Consider the following: the customer used a cloud credit at 11:30pm, but it's an hour delayed.
-If the streaming engine didn't wait for this delayed record, it would under-report the user's usage!
+By using event-time, we can make sure that we process records in a way that aligns with the underlying semantics of the query we're trying to run (i.e. charging the user based on when they used a service, not based on when the engine receives that log).
+But we have an issue.

+If records can be delayed, how do we know when an aggregate is "finished"?
+Let's use our previous example, where the streaming engine is computing per-day aggregates of cloud service usage.
+If the streaming engine had decided to charge the user for their Tuesday usage _right at_ Wednesday at 12:01am, the streaming engine would have missed the delayed Tuesday record that came in at 12:05am.
+Even worse, if the user had used a service multiple times around 11:50pm and all those records were received around 12:05am, the streaming engine's aggregate would be wildly off.

-So the central question is: in the face of delayed data, how can the streaming engine know when an aggregate is complete?
-To do this, we're going to assume the existence of a magical timestamp called a _watermark_.
+So the central question is: in the face of delayed data, when can the streaming engine declare an aggregate as being complete?
+To do this, streaming engines maintain a useful timestamp called a _watermark_.

-A watermark is a timestamp that has one definition, and one definition _only_ (we cannot stress that enough): a watermark is the timestamp (in event-time) before which the streaming engine will not process any more records.
-If the streaming engine had a watermark of Wednesday at 12:05am, it would not process any records before Wednesday at 12:05am.
-If the streaming engine had a watermark of Wednesday at 6am, it would not process any more records with event-time earlier than 6am.
+A watermark is a timestamp that has one definition, and one definition _only_ (we cannot stress that enough): a watermark is the timestamp (in event-time) before which the streaming engine does not expect any more records.
+If the streaming engine had a watermark of Wednesday at 12:15am, it would not expect any more recordw with event-time less than 12:15am.
+At that point, it could safely declare the amount of cloud-usage from Tuesday, since the only new records it would receive would be for event-times after 12:15am.

 ### Computing Watermarks

+So how do you compute a watermark?
+It turns out, if you know the _maximum delay_ (i.e. the maximum gap between event-time and processing-time) between when events are generated and when they're received, you can compute a pretty decent watermark.
+Here's why.

+TODO.

 It won't hurt to reiterate the definition of a watermark: